Xionse/Real-Time-Weather-Tracker/README.md

 * Click on the star icon to save a location as a favorite.
 * Click on the alerts tab to see any severe weather alerts for your area.
 ## Future updates
-We are constantly working to improve the Real-Time Weather Tracker app.
-Thank you for using the Real-Time Weather Tracker app!
-We hope you find it useful and enjoyable.
+The Real-Time Weather Tracker app is something we are always trying to become better at.
+We appreciate your interest in our Real-Time Weather Tracker software!
+We sincerely hope you enjoy it and find it beneficial.